semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Interactive debug with SSH {#ssh-into-agent}

-You can debug a job interactively by SSHing into the agent — a particularly powerful feature for troubleshooting.
+You can debug a job interactively by SSHing into the agent.
+This is a very  powerful feature for troubleshooting.

 ![An interactive SSH session](./img/ssh-debug-session.png)